metehandoenmez/group-ex-js-apr-24/readme.md

 Print a template string that looks like: "Our object has min [number here] and max [number here], with a total of [number here]"

-Convert the given class object to a JSON object.
+Convert the given class object to a JSON string.